Source: Advanced Readers Copy from the publisher.

-There was a minor amount of British and American bad language.
-There were a few, very brief, vaguely explicit lustful thoughts on Darcy's part, but no sex.
-Overall, I'd recommend this novel to Pride and Prejudice fans as enjoyable reading.
+There was a very minor amount of swearing.
+There was no sex.
+Overall, I'd recommend this novel as enjoyable, clean reading.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.